TellusLabs wants to help us better understand our planet

 Despite a successful beta, there’s still plenty of room to question the startup’s approach.
 TellusLabs doesn’t own the rights to any imaging hardware, the company isn’t using any proprietary data for its models and its avoiding popular additions like deep learning.

-Instead, the company is relying on a 15 year old satellite called the Moderate-Resolution Imaging Spectroradiometer or MODIS for short.
+Instead, the company is relying on a 15-year-old satellite called the Moderate-Resolution Imaging Spectroradiometer or MODIS for short.
 Company CEO David Potere insists it’s not sexy but it gets the job done.

 “Inside each pixel we capture 36 spectral bands at various spatial resolutions,” explains Potere.
 “We see ourselves as radiologists.”